-1) Stagnating in the same job without acquiring the much needed technical & soft skills.
 False sense of job security that the employer will look after me and staying too long in the comfort zone without expanding on the stack of technologies will come back and bite you.
 Finding a new job in a difficult market is all about supply & demand.
 There are thousands of Java developers out there.
-You need to have additional sought-after Tech (E.g. Low latency apps, Full stack development, Big Data Engineering, System Integration, etc) & Non Tech (E.g. communication, leadership, job hunting, resume writing skills, Right Attitude, etc) to standout from your competition.
+You need to have additional sought-after Technologies like low latency, Full stack development, Big Data Engineering, System Integration, Scala, etc to standout from your competition.

 “Love your job but don’t love your company, because you may not know when your company stops loving you.” – Dr. APJ Abdul Kalam.